pallabpain/pygtrie/README.rst

    :target: https://travis-ci.com/mina86/pygtrie
    :alt: Continuous integration status

-pygtrie is a Python library implementing a trie data structure.
+pygtrie is a pure Python implementation of a trie data structure compatible with Python 2.x and Python 3.x.

 `Trie data structure <http://en.wikipedia.org/wiki/Trie>`_, also known as radix or prefix tree, is a tree associating keys to values where